semimod/openvaf-website/content/download/_index.md

 **Breaking Changes**

-* Removed LLD integration which made packaging exceptionally difficult and caused crashes on Windows in rare cases.
-This mean that OpenVAF now requires that the system linker (and `msvcrt.lib` when targeting windows) are available.
+* Removed LLD integration which made packaging exceptionally difficult and caused crashes on Windows in some cases.
+OpenVAF now requires that the system linker (and `msvcrt.lib` when targeting windows) is available.

 **Fixes**

 * Correctly detect file encoding.
 * Improve diagnostic messages.
-* Removed error when a user defined function is used with `$limit`.
+* Removed bug when a user defined function is used with `$limit`.
 * Correctly parse net declarations without attached discipline (`ground`).
 * Fix crash when a model contains no branch contributes.
 * Fix crash when the associated current of a voltage source is unused.
 * Fix crash for parameters with `exclude` expressions.
 * Fix crash when using instance parameters.
 * Fix swapped signatures for `slew` and `transition`.
-* Do not ignore `aliasparam` declarations .
+* Take into account `aliasparam` declarations .

 #### OpenVAF 22.12.0 (2022-12-16)